outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                   [window = open, location = south, weather = hot, sunlight = high, caffeine = high]
                     - output intent: "serves focus conditions = 'caffeine', 'temperature regulation'"

+                - now you can answer the question:
+                    - "which of these vectors serve/maximize the key variable 'focus conditions'?"

+              - if you pick the right starting variable for the vector's first item, you can reduce the trajectories required in your network of possible variable value combinations
+                - you can radiate outward from origin variable node by assigning vector position by variability (high variance attributes come first in vector determining output path in network)

       - uses insight path technology